Chronial/snapraid-runner/README.md

 * Download [the latest release](https://github.com/Chronial/snapraid-runner/releases)
   of this script and extract it anywhere or clone this repository via git.
 * Copy/rename the `snapraid-runner.conf.example` to `snapraid-runner.conf` and
   edit its contents.
-You need to at least configure `snapraid.exectable` and `snapraid.config`.
+You need to at least configure `snapraid.executable` and `snapraid.config`.
 * Run the script via `python3 snapraid-runner.py` on Linux or `py -3 snapraid-runner.py` on Windows.